awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/results-logs.md

 The report section in `awsiotdevicetester_report.xml` or `awsiotdevicetester_report.xml` lists the tests that were run and the results\.

-The first XML tag `<testsuites>` contains the summary of the test execution\.
+The first XML tag `<testsuites>` contains the summary of the test run\.
 For example:

 ```
 <testsuites name="GGQ results" time="2299" tests="28" failures="0" errors="0" disabled="0">